exopacket/easy_encrypt_cpp/README.md

 # easy_encrypt_cpp

 <b>Important note<br>
 Currently untested and not cleaned up all the way yet.
-Some functions may not work as expected or at all.
+Some functions may not work as expected or at all (builds okay).
 C implementation coming as well.</b>

 Easy one line function calls for AES Encryption, SHA hashes, MD5 hashes, key generation, encoding and other utilities using the OpenSSL library.